This post may contain affiliate links.

 Your skin naturally produces oils that help protect your skin from environmental stress and also to help lock in moisture.
 Your skin needs these oils to be healthy and to function properly.
 A lot of times, our skincare routines strip skin of its natural oils, which damages out moisture barrier.

-What Causes Tight Skin
+What Causes Skin To Feel Tight?